-Play or say the tongue twister then tell your students that they are going to repeat the sentence bit by bit after you.
-Start by asking your students to repeat the last part of the sentence and building up to the full tongue twister like this:
+Play or say the tongue twister then tell your learners that they are going to repeat the sentence bit by bit after you.
+Start by asking your learners to repeat the last part of the sentence and building up to the full tongue twister like this:

 Have your class repeat the whole tongue twister slowly and then more quickly after the version on LearnEnglish Kids.
 Find the above tongue twister here:

 You can find many more tongue twisters on LearnEnglish Kids here:

 You’ll find lots of ideas for more whole class speaking activities in this article:

 Speaking in small groups or pairs

 Children, including very young learners, can work in pairs or small groups to maximize their speaking time in class.
 When learners work in pairs or small groups the teacher is able to monitor, move around the class and really listen to the language being produced.